Engee documentation

 Execution on the target device

-To test the algorithm before debugging the Engee model for a real object, in this example we will use the Arduino MEGA2560 debug board.
-In the Arduino IDE environment we will compile and load the sketch with the C files generated from the model into the microcontroller.
-After loading, the following graphs can be observed in the serial port of the PC:
+To test the algorithm before debugging the Engee model for a real object in this example, we will use the Arduino MEGA2560 debugging board.
+In the Arduino IDE environment, we will compile and upload a sketch with connected C files generated from the model to the microcontroller.
+After booting, the following graphs can be observed in the serial port of the computer:

 Conclusion

-In this demo, we have considered the development of a pipeline control model by automatically generating a given pressure using the Engee library of Engee automata followed by code generation and testing the execution of the developed control model on a target device.
+In this demo example, we examined the development of a pipeline control model for automatically setting a preset pressure using a library.
+Engee finite automata with subsequent code generation and testing of the execution of the developed control model on the target device.